 Design and Features

-As an entry-level 3D printer, the Leapfrog Creatr kicks off proceedings with what look to be quality components housed within a laser cut T-Slot extrusion aluminum chassis complemented by three-sided powder-coated aluminum panels.
+As an entry-level 3D printer, the Leapfrog Creatr starts off proceedings with what seem to be quality components housed within a laser cut T-Slot extrusion aluminum chassis complemented by three-sided powder-coated aluminum panels.

 The look is minimalist, striking a happy medium between the sleek look of enclosed 3D printers and the exposed internal components and mechanics found on open-source kit form printers.
 There’s a sense that maintenance tasks or tinkering won’t involve having to strip down the printer’s outer shell to access the hardware inside.
 Conversely, the paneling ensures a degree of sound muffling and protection from inadvertent burn injuries.